 - Chronic over-exercising

 - Lack of sleep!

 - Toxic chemicals in our food supply and environments

 In addition to supporting your body nutritionally to adapt to stress and working with a qualified therapist or counsellor to work through emotional stressors, taking time to rest is also important because it provides the physical cues you need to switch your body from fight or flight mode to rest and digest mode by activating your parasympathetic nervous system.

 In order to rebuild muscles, properly digest your food, and maintain a healthy immune system you have to make sure you’re spending a good amount of time in parasympathetic mode.
 Some great ways to achieve this include:

 - Try inhaling to the count of 5 and exhaling to the count of 5 for as little as 1 minute a day.
-Anytime you’re feeling overwhelmed this is a great way to tell your body that all is safe and well and she/he can relax.
+Anytime you’re feeling overwhelmed this is a great way to tell your body that all is safe and well and you can relax.

 A restorative or yin yoga practice.

 - You can read about the sweet benefits here!
 If you’d like to sign up for my online classes, check them out here!